This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Difficult to focus.

-It would be best to find the level of carbohydrates your body needs by eating normal size portions and achieving a balance of all food groups.
+It would be best to find the level of carbohydrates your body needs by eating normal-sized portions and achieving a balance of all food groups.

 Recommended type of food: